xneyder/ecs_fargate_cloudFormation/README.md

 ### 1. deploy.py
 Main script that creates the image and builds the stacks on AWS
 ### 2. docker_image.sh
-Created the initial Docker image and pushes it to the ECR repository
+Creates the initial Docker image and pushes it to the ECR repository
 ### 3. send_sqs_messages.py
 Sends messages to the SQS queue in order to test the CloudWatch alarm and the scale out policy
 ### 4. consume_sqs_messages.py